TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 .. note::

-   Whenever service configuration or class dependencies change, the core cache needs to be flushed to rebuild the compiled Symfony container.
+   Whenever service configuration or class dependencies change, the Core cache needs to be flushed to rebuild the compiled Symfony container.

 .. _autowire: